eddie-energy/architecture/arc42/05-building-block-view/data-models/data-model-master-data/Class and attributes CIM Transfer Data Base.md

 | millimeter | | 1 | A unit of measurement of length expressed in millimeter. |
 | K (Kelvin) | | 1 | Temperature unit refer ISO 80000-5 (Quantities and units, Part 5: Thermodynamics). |

-\*Verpl: Mandatory fields are indicated by 1, optional fields by 0..1
+\*Mandatory: Mandatory fields are indicated by 1, optional fields by 0..1

 ## Quantity